What to do in Gozo: activities and must-see places

 Of course, there are many other religious sites, less well known but just as charming, such as St. Dimitri’s Chapel in Għarb, St. Anthony of Padua Church, St. Catherine of Alexandria Chapel in San Lawrenz, and St. Margaret’s Church in Sannat.

-As promised, I’m talking about the Xewkija Rotunda.
+As promised, here is a closer look at the Xewkija Rotunda.
 The Rotunda is also known as the Basilica of St John the Baptist.
 As soon as you arrive on the island, you’ll see it in the distance.
-It’s a truly impressive sight: its huge dome dominates the whole area.
-Frankly, when you look up, you feel very small.
+Its vast dome dominates the surrounding area.
+Looking up from below gives a real sense of scale.
 The basilica is built of the same golden stone as the other buildings on Gozo, but here everything is bigger.
 Inside it’s the same: huge and bright.
-Bonus: you can climb to the top of the dome.
-Once you’re there, the view is simply magnificent: you can see Gozo with its fields, the sea and the various villages.
-It’s a must see!
+For a small additional fee, visitors can usually access the dome.
+From the top, you can see Gozo’s fields, villages, and coastline.
+It is well worth visiting.

 To be honest, because the village is so small, the basilica seems to take up all the space.
 As a little anecdote, I had the good idea to go there in the late afternoon on the Friday before Holy Week, so I can tell you that there was plenty of entertainment and everyone was ready to attend Mass.
 It was another moment that shows how important the Catholic religion is to the people of Gozo.